 Check the video below to see how to season a cast iron pan.

 Does Seasoning add flavor?

-So now you should have a better understanding of how the seasoning developed.
-If it adds flavor to your food, the flavor is most likely remnant from the old caked on fat.
+So now you should have a better understanding of how the seasoning is developed.
+If it adds flavor to your food, something is wrong, it is most likely remnant from the old caked on fat.
 It really should not add any flavor to your dish.
-If it does, it probably will not be good.
-There have been a lot of cases where water has been boiled and the result is yellow water.

 The skillet has two pouring lip on either side of the pan.
 This is great when you finish reducing sauce or draining grease from the pan.
 Pans without these lips will often drip to the side of the pan.

 Lodge Cast Iron Skillet Logo Design

 Traditional lodge pan will only have their logo on the bottom of the pan.
 However, if you would like some variety, Lodge Wildlife Series has a variety of animal on the skillet.
 They can be purchased at Amazon for those interested.

 These skillet have a very high sidewall.
 The sidewall is almost as high as a saute pan.
 Usually you want a frying pan to have low sidewall so that you can flip food easier.
 It also helps in the evaporation of liquid, since steam can escape easier.
 The good thing is that it keeps oil splatter in the pan a little better.
 However, If you compare it with the skillet from Le Creuset, theirs are much lower.
 Overall, Le Creuset skillet functions more like a true frying pan than lodge’s skillet.
 You can see my in depth comparison of the two skillets at the following link.

 For the most part, these pans are very well made.
 Issues that are apparent would be the burr edges on the side of the handle.
 Although it is not too large, it feels like something that can be removed but wasn’t.
 To be fair, I seen higher end cast iron skillet which cost 10x more still have the same issues.